misiektoja/lastfm_monitor/README.md

 lastfm_monitor <lastfm_username> -i
 ```

+Inactivity emails include recent songs from the session with skipped and continued track status.
+Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 To be notified when new entries appear when the user is offline:
 - set `OFFLINE_ENTRIES_NOTIFICATION` to `True`
 - or use the `-f` flag